HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 flt = core.bm3d.OPP2RGB(flt)
 ```

-- Employ custom denoising filter as basic estimate, refined with V-BM3D final estimate.
+- Employ custom denoising filter as basic estimate, refined with V-BM3D final estimate.<br />
     May compensate the shortages of both denoising filters: SMDegrain is effective at spatial-temporal smoothing but can lead to blending and detail loss, V-BM3D preserves details well but is not very effective for large noise pattern (such as heavy grain).

 ```python
 src = core.bm3d.RGB2OPP(src)
 ref = haf.SMDegrain(src)